LanguageExt.Core

 Function to use the acquired resource

-param Finally
+param Fin

 Function to invoke to release the resource

-method IO<C> Bracket <B, C> (Func<A, IO<C>> Use, Func<Error, IO<C>> Catch, Func<A, IO<B>> Finally) Source #
+method IO<C> Bracket <B, C> (Func<A, IO<C>> Use, Func<Error, IO<C>> Catch, Func<A, IO<B>> Fin) Source #

 When acquiring, using, and releasing various resources, it can be quite convenient to write a function to manage the acquisition and releasing, taking a function of the acquired value that specifies an action to be performed in between.